Medhanit-Gezu-Hunde/what-I-love/README.md

 A personal web page showcasing my passion for Space, Mechanical Design, and Coding.
-This project blends creativity, technology, and design to create an interactive and visually engaging portfolio.

  🔍 Overview

 This website highlights three core areas that drive my curiosity and learning: